gabeweb/Firefox-Browser-Proton-Custom/README.md

 ## How to?

-* Your must enable via `about:config` the `toolkit.legacyUserProfileCustomizations.stylesheets` in Firefox.
+* Your must enable via `about:config` the `toolkit.legacyUserProfileCustomizations.stylesheets`, `browser.proton.enabled` and `browser.proton.tabs.enabled` in Firefox.

 * Download the [userChrome.css](userChrome.css) file (for Firefox Browser 86+ version) and save it (*right-click* -> *Save Link As...*) to your `Roaming\Mozilla\Firefox\Profiles\[User]\chrome` folder (`%APPDATA%\Mozilla\Firefox\Profiles\` on Windows) or go to `about:profiles` (in Firefox) and locate the `Roaming` folder of your profile.